 Portuguese Parliament Votes to Ban the Burqa in Public Spaces

-In a decisive move this Friday, Portugal’s Assembly of the Republic approved a law to forbid wearing the burqa in public spaces.
+In a decisive move on October 17, 2025, Portugal’s Assembly of the Republic approved a law to forbid wearing the burqa in public spaces.
 The legislative initiative was brought forward by the Chega party and secured backing from three other parties: PSD, IL, and CDS-PP.

 The vote was not unanimous.
 The PS (Socialist Party), Livre, the PCP, and BE opposed the ban while members of JPP and PAN chose to abstain.
 The parties supporting the measure emphasized reasons of women’s rights, public safety, identification, and social integration as key justifications.